Updated: Jan 12

 -- Gustave Flaubert

 In the late 1980s, I was obsessed with travel to the far north.
-To this day, I can't really say what sparked my interest in going there.
-The best way I can describe it is to say that it was both a concept and a feeling all wrapped up into a driving fixation that came out of nowhere.
-There was something so mysterious and attractive about it.
+To this day, I can't really say what it was all about.
+The best way I can describe it is to say that it was both an attraction to the great geographical void and a need to find an emotional safe harbor in my travels that became a driving fixation.
+There was something so mysterious and alluring about it.
 It represented more than a geographical construct of vast proportions.
 The idea of going there was like planning a trip through the unconscious mind -- on the road less traveled -- to the places at the fringes of human habitation where nature reigns supreme and wilderness stretches out toward the horizon unblemished and yet unravaged by the 20th century.
 I struggled mightily with anxiety and panic attacks in my early 20s, and the north was an emotional and psychological salve.
 It was a welcoming beacon that offered me a sanctuary away from the daily torment of my anxious mind and an opportunity to find a meditative place of self-reflection.
 In 1988, I decided to drive to Canada's Northwest Territories on both an exploratory mission and as an elixir for my constant stress.

 I did a fair amount of research prior to my trip.
 I called Northwest Territories Tourism and requested some travel literature, which they promptly mailed to me.
 Getting there was just a few days' drive from Seattle.
 After calculating mileage there and back, I determined that I would need a full week to make the round-trip drive.
 I was also still a student at the University of Washington, in my junior year, working as a typist and taking summer semesters off to recharge and make my short getaways.
 Work was a constant, however, even in the summer.
 Time away from work represented lost income, so I had to save like mad and keep my travels short.
 Like the summer before when I traveled to Juneau, Alaska, I had planned to travel on a shoestring budget, camping whenever possible and keeping expenses to a minimum.
 I would also be traveling solo, for the second time in my life -- a proposition that was far less frightening than it was the first time around.